-- What does Skinny offers: Prepay plans for either one or four weeks
+- What does Skinny offer: Prepay plans for either one or four weeks

-- The highlights: Affordable plans, cheaper roaming than other providers; bring your number; Free Data Weekends; Buddy Rewards
+- The highlights: Affordable plans, cheaper roaming than other providers; bring your number; Buddy Rewards

-- Watch out for: Reduced speed when you hit a data cap on unlimited plans; no physical stores; need to check if your phone will work with a Skinny SIM.
+- Watch out for: Reduced speed when you hit a data cap on unlimited plans; no physical stores; whether your phone works with a Skinny SIM.

-Plans are stripped back and easy to understand, plus there are many add-ons to purchase when you need extra data or talk time.
+Plans are stripped back and easy to understand, plus there are many add-ons to purchase if you need extra data or talk time.
 Skinny uses Spark’s 4G network and also provides broadband services.

 Types of plans offered by Skinny

-Renewing every seven days, a weekly plan gives you a set amount of minutes, texts and data to use over one week.
+Renewing every seven days, a weekly plan gives you a set amount of minutes, texts and data to use.

 4-Weekly plans last for 28 days and come with minutes, texts and a data allowance.

-To top up your Skinny mobile you can do this either online, through a mobile app or by purchasing a voucher from a participating retailer.
-You’ll need to make sure you have enough credit for your plan to renew.
+To top up your Skinny mobile, you can do so online using Visa Debit or credit card; Eftpos through its mobile app or by purchasing a voucher from a participating retailer.
+You need to make sure you have enough credit for your plan to renew.

 When you need a little extra, you can purchase various add-ons for your Skinny mobile plan.
-Depending on your plan, you may be able to purchase extra data, texts, minutes or Skinny minutes and texts.
-Costs range from $1 for 250 texts through to 2GB of data for $15.
-You can also add an International Calling add-on, which for $10 you get 300 minutes to use to call 24 countries over 30 days.
+Depending on your plan, you can purchase extra data, texts, minutes or Skinny minutes and texts.
+Costs range from $1 for 250 texts through to 5GB of data for $30.
+You can also add an International Calling add-on, and for $10 it gives you 300 minutes to call 42 countries over 30 days.

-If you’re going to be using a lot more data than usual in a specific time frame and you are not on an Unlimited plan, you can take advantage of Skinny’s Data Binge.
-Data Binge means that you have access to unlimited data for a set ammount of time to be used when you activate the add-on.
-10 minutes of unliited data costs 50c, 1 hour is $1, 4 hours is $2 and 12 hours is $4.
+If you’re going to use a lot more data than usual over a specific time frame, and you are not on an unlimited plan, you can take advantage of Skinny’s Data Binge.
+The Data Binge allows you access to unlimited data, for a set amount of time, which you can use when you activate the add-on.
+10 minutes of unlimited data costs 50c, 1 hour is $1, 4 hours is $2 and 12 hours is $4.

 NZ Travel SIM

-Visitors to New Zealand can pick up one of Skinny’s NZ Travel SIMs from either Paper Plus or i-SITE and activate a plan to use while in the country.
-Plans last for either 30 or 60 days, and then the SIM is still valid to use on any of Skinny’s other mobile plans.
-Details of what plans are available on the NZ Travel SIM are in the table below:
+Visitors to New Zealand can pick up one of Skinny’s NZ Travel SIMs from either Paper Plus or an i-SITE centre and activate a plan to use while in the country.
+Plans last for either 30 or 60 days, then the SIM is still valid to use on one of Skinny’s other mobile plans.
+Details of the plans available with the NZ Travel SIM are in the table below:

 |Plan type||Data||Minutes (NZ & AU)||Minutes (International)||Texts (NZ & AU)||Cost|